openshift/insights-operator/docs/gathered-data.md

 ## KubeControllerManagerLogs

-Collects ogs from kube-controller-manager pods in the `openshift-kube-controller-manager` namespace with following substrings:
+Collects logs from `kube-controller-manager` pods in the `openshift-kube-controller-manager` namespace with following substrings:
 - "Internal error occurred: error resolving resource",
 - "syncing garbage collector with updated resources from discovery",